phoban01/gitops-component-cli/README.md

 }
 ```

-We can build the component by passing the `Componentfile.cue` to the build command:
+We can build the component by passing the `componentfile.cue` to the build command:

-`gitopsx component build -f Componentfile.cue github.com/acme/my-component:v1.0.0`
+`gitopsx component build -f componentfile.cue github.com/acme/my-component:v1.0.0`

 Components can be stored in any OCI registry: